estill01/vim-autoread/README.md

 > Updated fork of https://github.com/djoshea/vim-autoread, which is itself
 > a bundled form of this [script][1], now made fetchable by the [vim-plug] plugin manager.

-Automatically updates content displayed in vim / neovim files when they're changed by other users / processes.
+Automatically refreshes content displayed in vim / neovim files when they're changed by other users / processes.
 Useful if you want to e.g. generate code in one process and edit the file directly in another.